Is Anxiety Normal?

 How to Help An Anxious Child

-But what can we do, as parents, to support our kids and help them grow into the competent, independent and confident adults we wish them to be?
+But what can we do, as parents, to support our children and help them grow into the competent, independent and confident adults we wish them to be?

 But what if we are stepping in and protecting our children too much?